VBhojawala/vbhojawala.github.io/pages/python/01_GettingStarted/00_Install_Python.md

 next_title: Hello World!
 next_section:
 next_section_title:
-summary: Installing and configuring Python and Pycharm
+summary: Installing and configuring Python and Pycharm, creating new project and virtual environment and running hello world! in Python console.
 ---

 <div class="embed-responsive embed-responsive-16by9">